barchart/documentation-generator/docs/content/product_overview.md

 A **command-line tool** that _quickly_ generates _easy-to-maintain_ websites for **technical documentation** adhering to [Barchart's](https://www.barchart.com/solutions) guidelines for content, style, and layout.

+**The site you are viewing right now was created using this tool.**

 ## Example Sites

 The site **you are viewing now** was created with this tool.
 Here are some other Barchart products which use this tool for technical documentation: